 Dún Laoghaire was once home to the largest port in Ireland, but now there is just a limited car ferry service to Britain.
 However, there is a fantastic pier that is about 1.6km in length.
 Alex and I really enjoyed walking the length of pier.

-A great place to go for coffees or a few drinks, with a lovely seaside view is an establishment called Oliveto, which is the restaurant of the Kingston Hotel.
+A great place to go for coffees or a few drinks, with a lovely seaside view is an establishment called Oliveto, which located inside the Haddington House.
 The menu is pricey and we chose not to eat there but we enjoyed a couple nice Irish coffees and lapped up the relaxing ambiance inside.
 It was also a wonderful break from freezing outside on the pier.